 While online therapist directories and non-profit organizations are a great place to find LGBTQ+ therapists, they aren’t the only options.
 Those employed by medium to large size companies should look into the options provided in their Employee Assistance Program (EAP).
 Students currently enrolled in college or university should check in with their campus health department or their student center.
 Another good option is to request a referral from your primary care physician or another trusted medical provider.
 And it’s worth considering tapping into your network of friends, colleagues, and family members if you have reason to believe they’ve dealt with a similar search before.

 Now that you have decided to take that leap to find a LGBTQ+-friendly therapist, it’s time to consider logistics.
-If you have insurance it may be cost effective to find a therapist that accepts that insurance, if possible.
+If you have insurance it may be cost effective to find a therapist that accepts your insurance, if possible.
 It’s also important to look at the license and education of the therapist to make sure you believe they have the qualifications to meet your needs as a client.
 In addition, you need to see if the therapist can accommodate your schedule.

 Lastly, reading their website can give you an idea of what kind of personality they have and if you think you would vibe well with them.
 Research has shown that the most important indicator that a client will improve is the therapeutic relationship.
 Regardless of the therapeutic style, when there is a strong alliance between a client and therapist the client will be much more likely to see a reduction in mental health symptoms.
 This makes the importance of finding a therapist that you relate to the best factor for treatment.9 Reading their biography, specialties, and education with a critical eye will be beneficial when making the decision to move forward.